cgye96/A_Closer_Look_At_3DFSL/README.md

 # 3DFSL

-The repository contains the code and dataset for these paper:
+The repository contains the official code and dataset for these papers:

 [**What Makes for Effective Few-shot Point Cloud Classification?**](https://openaccess.thecvf.com/content/WACV2022/papers/Ye_What_Makes_for_Effective_Few-Shot_Point_Cloud_Classification_WACV_2022_paper.pdf) [WACV 2022]